-6.8 The Early Help Family Support Assessment (EHFSA) should be used to support a child protection referral.
+6.7 The Early Help Family Support Assessment (EHFSA) should be used to support a child protection referral.
 (The EHFSA form and guidance is available on www.southendchildrenspartnership.org.uk and on the Southend Safeguarding (Child) Partnership (SS(C)P) website and Southend Learning Network.
 A completed EHFSA form contains all the information required for a child protection referral and should be sent to MASH+.
 Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
 This written confirmation must be signed and dated by the referrer.

-6.9 The Trust expects that the schools will always undertake to share our intention to refer a child to social care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
+6.8 The school will always undertake to share our intention to refer a child to social care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
 On these occasions, advice will be taken from Children's Social Care or Essex Police about when it is appropriate to share information with parents/carers.
-Parents and carers are informed about Portico Academy Trust's duties and responsibilities under child protection procedures on admission and on the website.
+Parents and carers are informed about our school's duties and responsibilities under child protection procedures on admission and on the school website.

-6.10 If a member of staff continues to have concerns about a child and feels the situation is not being addressed, or does not appear to be improving, the staff member concerned should discuss this with the Designated Safeguarding Lead, who will press for re-consideration of the case to ensure that the child's situation improves.
+6.9 If a member of staff continues to have concerns about a child and feels the situation is not being addressed, or does not appear to be improving, the staff member concerned should discuss this with the Designated Safeguarding Leads, who will press for re-consideration of the case to ensure that the child's situation improves.

-6.11 Whilst all staff should speak to the Designated Safeguarding Lead (or a Deputy) with regard to any concerns about Female Genital Mutilation (FGM), there is a specific legal duty on teachers.
+6.10 Whilst all staff should speak to the Designated Safeguarding Leads (or Deputy) with regard to any concerns about Female Genital Mutilation (FGM), there is a specific legal duty on teachers.
 If a teacher discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher has a statutory duty to report this personally to the Police.
-See 12.12, below, and Annex A in 'Keeping Children Safe in Education' (DfE, 2021) for more details.
+See 12.12, below, and Annex A in 'Keeping Children Safe in Education' (DfE 2023) for more details.

-6.12 When new staff, volunteers or regular visitors join Portico Academy Trust they are informed of the safeguarding arrangements in place.
-They are given a copy of Portico Academy Trust Child Protection Policy, advised who our Designated Safeguarding Lead and Deputies are and informed of their role and how to share concerns with them.
+6.11 When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place.
+They are given a copy of our school Child Protection Policy, advised who our Designated Safeguarding Leads and Deputy are and informed of their role and how to share concerns with them.
+They are also made aware of our online safety policy, including the expectations and applicable roles and responsibilities in relation to filtering and monitoring systems and procedures within the Trust.
 Staff are also given a copy of the Staff Code of Conduct, the School Behaviour Policy and made aware of the safeguarding response to children who go missing from education.
-Staff are also given a copy of 'Keeping Children Safe in Education' (DfE, 2021) which includes Annex A: 'Further information about specific forms of abuse and safeguarding issues (for staff who work directly with children)'.
+Staff are also given a copy of 'Keeping Children Safe in Education' (DfE 2023) which includes Annex A: 'Further information about specific forms of abuse and safeguarding issues (for staff who work directly with children)'.
 They also have access to 'What to do if you're worried a child is being abused' (HMG, March 2015), which gives helpful advice about how to respond to child protection concerns or disclosures.